Set Up Your Perfect Morning Routine (+Morning Routine Ideas)

 #2.
 Get a Restful Sleep

-Going to bed at a decent hour isn’t enough for you to adapt a purposeful morning routine.
+Going to bed at a decent hour isn’t enough for you to adopt a purposeful morning routine.
 The quality of your sleep matters, too.

 The quality of your sleep will determine how you feel the following day and how motivated you are to get up.
 It can also influence your focus and productivity.